Terracotta Army History

 Terracotta Army was Built from 247 BC to 208 BC

 Emperor Qin became China's first emperor when he was 38 after the Qin had conquered all of the other Warring States and unified China in 221 BC.
-It takes 39 years to complete in 208 BC, 2 years after he died.
+It took 39 years to complete in 208 BC, 2 years after he died.

 In the historical record, the total population of the Qin Dynasty was about 20 million.
 However, more than 700, 000 laborers were served in building this grand underground terracotta army.
 What a massive project!